What Is More Important: Your GPA or SAT Scores?

 Don’t count GPA out

-As you’ll see in a moment when we dive into the importance of SAT scores, there’s some obvious favoring in college admission for SAT scores, but GPA still provides value on your applications.
+As you’ll see in a moment when we dive into the importance of SAT scores, there’s some obvious favoring in college admission for standardized tests, but GPA still provides value on your applications.
 Your GPA showcases the work you’ve actually accomplished over four hard years of study.
 More importantly, if you’ve taken AP courses, those will count highly when your transcript is analyzed.
 Your GPA works best when showing how you’ve improved and grown intellectually over time.
-If admission officials see either consistent strong grades or improvement and willingness to take challenging courses, then your GPA will really stand out when your application is compared against students with similar SAT scores to yours.
+If admission officials see either consistent strong grades or improvement and willingness to take challenging courses, then your GPA will really stand out when your application is compared against students with similar SAT scores.

 Importance of SAT scores